2m Temperature refers to air temperature at 2 meters above the surface. 2m Temperature Anomaly refers to

 entirely within the Climate Forecast System framework (see

 this NCEP/NWS discussion on model bias).
-For the most reliable temperature anomaly estimates, refer to
+For the most reliable daily temperature anomaly estimates, refer to

 the Daily Reanalysis Maps page.